m2700/linux-ept/Documentation/virt/kvm/x86/hypercalls.rst

           If a duplicate is found, it's id is returned and the given id removed.

 - a0: Id of newest created EPT access set.
+- r0: Either read-only ID with identical bitset content, or the given id.